scarioscia/scarioscia.github.io/_posts/2024-02-04-column-indexing.md

 4 Sunflower            8
 5 Tulip                7
 ```
-Again, we see the number of affected, this time shown by type of flower (7 daisies were affected, 7 lillies were affected, etc.).

-Let's imagine we have multiple columns of descriptive data - maybe in addition to flower and color, we have size, date planted, its source (farmer's market, store bought), its origin (whether it was a seed or a bulb), etc. We're interested in how many plants are affected, based on each of these categories.
-We might want to make a function that lets us investigate each of these descriptive variables by taking the column of interest as an argument:
+In a case where you have multiple columns of descriptive data, it can help to define a function that takes the column of interest as an argument:
 ```
 # Define function where our arguments are the input data
 # And the column of interest